 diamonds table from the Databricks datasets into the

 default database in your workspace and then query the table.
-For more information, see Create a table in Get started as a Databricks Data Science & Engineering user.
+For more information, see Create a table in Get started with Databricks as a data scientist.
 If you do not want to load a sample table, skip ahead to Next steps.

 In DataGrip, in the Database window, with the default schema expanded, click File > New > SQL File.